spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 1. If the req is already closed, tag the Enablement team in the greenhouse profile explaining the situation and that the req needs to be reopened to resend a contract.
 1. Unhire the candidate in Greenhouse.
 (If the position is Closed, Enablement will need to assist with this step).
 1. Resend the correct contract and follow standard steps for doing this.
-1. Once you receive the contract back, **before** marking the candidate as hired in Greenhouse.
-You will need to ping the Sr. People Operations Director in the `#people-group-confidential` asking for the BambooHR profile be deleted due to having to resend a contract and not wanting a duplicate profile.
-Provide the BambooHR link in the message.
-If the employee already works here, we cannot do this step.
-Please discuss an alerternative with the People Experience team.
+1. Once you receive the contract back, **before** marking the candidate as hired in Greenhouse - ping the People Connect team in the `#peopleop-alerts-private` slack channel and explain exactly what the change was.
+The updated details will not update Workday (or BambooHR, if applicable) and will need to be manually corrected by the People Connect Team.
-1. Once they confirms the profile is deleted, proceed with marking the candidate as hired in Greenhouse and closing out the req again.
-1. If a new profile was not created, upload the new contract to their BambooHR profile.
+1. Upload the new contract to their Workday profile.
-1. Ping the People Experience team and let them know the contract has been updated and the new BambooHR profile has been created.
+1. Ping the People Connect Team and let them know the contract has been updated and the details in Workday can be corrected.

 For Talent Acquisition Enablement:
 1. Once notified by the CES team, copy the Job Approval Chain and add it to the Approval Details Notes section.
 Include the names of the approvers, the dates approved, and the reason as to why the requisition is being re-opened.
 Tag the Finance Business Partner, CES, and Recruiter in this note.